Lando Calrissian: Television series

-Billy Dee Williams returned to the role in the Star Wars Rebels episodes "Idiot's Array" and "The Siege of Lothal".

-In "Idiot's Array", Lando wins Chopper (voiced by Dave Filoni), the repair droid of the crew of the Ghost, in a game of sabacc, forcing the crew to assist him with a dangerous smuggling run to get their droid back.
-The crew become Lando's reluctant business partners following the ordeal, leading to their first encounter with the crime boss Azmorigan (voiced by James Hong).
+Billy Dee Williams reprised the role of Lando in the Star Wars Rebels episodes "Idiot's Array" and "The Siege of Lothal".
+In "Idiot's Array", Lando wins Chopper, the repair droid of the crew of the Ghost, in a game of sabacc, forcing the crew to assist him with a dangerous smuggling run to get their droid back.
+The crew become Lando's reluctant business partners following the ordeal, leading to their first encounter with the crime boss Azmorigan.
 In "The Siege of Lothal", the crew of the Ghost approach Lando for help in getting off of Lothal, which is under Imperial occupation.
-He is also mentioned on occasion in various other episodes, becoming one of a couple of aliases employed by Ezra Bridger (voiced by Taylor Gray).
+Lando is also mentioned in various other episodes, and becomes an alias used by Ezra Bridger.

 Video games

-Billy Dee Williams reprises his role as Lando Calrissian in various games, including as a playable character in Star Wars Battlefront and Battlefront II.

-Lando Calrissian, portrayed by Billy Dee Williams in the original Star Wars trilogy, makes a notable appearance in Star Wars: Outlaws, an open-world action-adventure video game developed by Massive Entertainment and published by Ubisoft.
-Released in 2024, Outlaws is set between The Empire Strikes Back and Return of the Jedi, during a time when Lando is navigating his new role after the events of the former film.
-In Star Wars: Outlaws, Lando is shown as a charismatic, smooth-talking gambler and entrepreneur, true to his classic character traits.
-He interacts with the game's protagonist, Kay Vess, providing assistance and engaging in several missions that align with the underworld of the galaxy.
-His involvement in the game adds a nostalgic touch for longtime Star Wars fans, bringing an iconic character into the expansive universe of Outlaws.
+Lando appears in various video games, including as a playable character in Star Wars Battlefront and Star Wars Battlefront II.
+In Star Wars: Outlaws (2024), which is set between The Empire Strikes Back and Return of the Jedi, Lando is depicted as a charismatic, smooth-talking gambler and entrepreneur.
+He interacts with the game's protagonist, Kay Vess, providing assistance and engaging in several missions.
+Lando is voiced by Lindsay Owen Pierre in Outlaws.

-Lando's appearance in the game has been widely praised for its faithful recreation of his persona, with voice acting by Lindsay Owen Pierre.

 Comics

-Lando Calrissian appears in Marvel Comics' Lando (2015), a five-issue miniseries set shortly before the original trilogy.
-Lando has a brief appearance in the miniseries Shattered Empire (2015), which takes place after Return of the Jedi.
-Lando is also featured in the comic Lando: Double or Nothing (2018), a five-issue miniseries set just before Solo: A Star Wars Story.
+Lando appears in three comic miniseries: Lando (2015), which is set shortly before the original trilogy; Shattered Empire (2015), which takes place after the original trilogy; and Lando: Double or Nothing (2018), which is set just before Solo: A Star Wars Story.

-The 2020 relaunch of Marvel's Star Wars series, picking up at the tail end of The Empire Strikes Back, reveals that Lando returns to Cloud City to retrieve Lobot and help Luke look for his lightsaber.
+The 2020 relaunch of Marvel's Star Wars series, picking up at the tail end of The Empire Strikes Back, reveals that Lando returns to Cloud City to retrieve his aide Lobot and help Luke look for his lightsaber.

-Books
+Novels

-The novel Star Wars: Last Shot reveals that between Return of the Jedi and The Force Awakens, Lando is considering settling down with a Twi'lek girlfriend.
+The novel Star Wars: Last Shot reveals that between Return of the Jedi and The Force Awakens, Lando considers settling down with a Twi'lek girlfriend.